mcbed/test_pages/documentation/sphinx/quickstart/installation.rst

     .. code-block:: console
       source /opt/ros/humble/setup.bash

-    **NOTE**: The ros2 environment needs to be sources in every used terminal.
+    .. note:: The ros2 environment needs to be sources in every used terminal.
 If only one distribution of ros2 is used, it can be added to the `~/.bashrc` file.
 3. Install `colcon` and its extensions :
     .. code-block:: console
       sudo apt install python3-colcon-common-extensions